 Ground shipping is the easiest way to keep shipping costs low while delivering fast.
-However, it can only work if the fulfillment center is close enough to the customer.
+However, it can only work if the fulfillment center is close to the customer.
 Since most of your customers are likely to come from big cities, your fulfillment centers should be located in urban centers.

 If you cannot achieve a wide distribution of fulfillment centers, you may restrict the fast shipping option to customers within a specified destination zip code.
-You could even offer one-day shipping or overnight shipping to customers very close to your fulfillment center.
+You could even offer one-day or overnight shipping to customers close to your fulfillment center.

-Offer 2-day shipping to customers on a membership plan
+Offer 2-day Shipping to Customers on a Membership Plan

 Operating from just one warehouse or fulfillment center will severely restrict your two-day delivery capabilities.
 Even if you cannot manage more than one fulfillment center, you should consider partnering with a 3PL company.
 You’ll be reducing the transit time of customers’ orders and ensuring faster delivery.

-Examples of 2-day shipping
+Examples of 2-Day Shipping

 Below are a few shipping methods you can use if you’re planning to start two-day shipping:

-Outsourced: partnering with a 3PL
+Outsourced: Partnering With a 3PL

-Online sellers that choose this option store their inventory at the third-party logistics company’s fulfillment center, and the company ensures it’s shipped out on time.
+Online sellers that choose this option store their inventory at the third-party logistics company’s fulfillment center and the company ensures it’s shipped out on time.
 This arrangement allows sellers to leverage distributed warehouses and significantly reduce shipping costs.
 What’s more?
 You get to retain customer information since all orders will have to pass through you.

 Below are answers to some frequently asked questions about two-day shipping:

-Is 2-day shipping really two days?
+Is 2-day shipping actually two days?

-For example, the fulfillment center workers will need to pick, pack, and label an order before it’s ready for shipping.
+For example, fulfillment center workers will need to pick, pack and label an order before it’s ready for shipping.
 So, if the customer places the order late, it may not be possible to ship the order on that day.
 In such cases, the two days will start counting the next day.
 For companies that work only on weekdays, the two days will not begin counting until Monday if the order is placed on Friday evening.